 There are three sample courses included in the download — a golf tutorial, a Tetris game, and a location-based tour of Nashville museums.
 You’ll find these courses in their respective folders.

 To configure them to report statements to an LRS, you need to edit the config.js (rename it from config.js.template to just config.js).
 You’ll want to change the config file to contain the correct endpoint for the LRS and the actor name and email address.
 To report to the SCORM Cloud public LRS (viewable in the statement viewer and report sample on this site, or from the statement viewer and report sample in the index.html file you download with the prototypes), use this endpoint:

-When reporting to the public LRS, you can ignore authUser and authPassword.
+When reporting to the public LRS, you can leave the authUser and authPassword as their default setting.

-The actor line in the config file should look like this, with you replacing the email adress and the first/last names:
+The actor line in the config file should look like this, with you replacing the email address and the first/last names:

 After you’ve set up the endpoint and the user info, run the index.html file and you can launch the courses or use the statement viewer to view statements.

 If you’d like to send statements to your personal SCORM Cloud account, the steps are similar, except you’ll need some info from your SCORM Cloud account.
 Go to the Apps Section in SCORM Cloud and add a new app.
 Grab your App ID and Secret Key there, and plug those into your config.js file.
 For example:

 Run the prototype (index.html) and go through the activities.
 You can see statements in the statement viewer or report sample in the index file, or by logging in to SCORM Cloud and looking at the statement viewer in the Apps section.